happyvig/alexa-personal-health-assistant-skill/README.md

 - **CreateAppointmentIntent**: Helps creating an appointment with your doctor.

     You can say,
-    > *Schedule an appointment with doctor Charlie Harris on next Sunday at 5PM for diabetes regular checkup.*
+    > *Alexa, ask Jackie to schedule an appointment with doctor Charlie Harris on next Sunday at 5PM for diabetes regular checkup.*

     Alexa replies,
     > *Creating appointment now.
 Your appointment has been successfully created with Dr. Charlie Harris for diabetes regular checkup on Sunday, Oct 28 for 1 hour !*